ONLINE COURSE

 Join His Holiness the Dalai Lama in an exploration of the nature of mind with leading researchers, philosophers, and Buddhist scholars.

-In this online course, join an inquiry into the nature of mind that has been going on between leading scientists, philosophers, contemplatives, and His Holiness the Dalai Lama for over thirty-five years.
 The course features a curated selection of conversations from past Mind & Life Dialogues that explore our evolving understanding of three aspects of mind: attention, perception, and self.

 This is going to be a remarkable experience in which you’ll enrich your knowledge and practice with a multi-dimensional exploration of the mind, leading to greater understanding of yourself and others—and ultimately, greater happiness, peace, and effectiveness in the world.